ACA’s Medicaid eligibility expansion in Virginia

 Medicaid work requirements tend to seem like “common sense” to people who aren’t well-versed in public health, and they have certainly gained significant support among GOP lawmakers in various states.
 But most people who receive Medicaid, including those eligible under Medicaid expansion, are already working, in school, caring for children or disabled family members, or unable to work for a variety of reasons (disability, mental or physical illness, etc.).
 And there is no getting around the fact that Medicaid work requirements (and the associated reporting requirements) cause people to lose coverage.
 They are also expensive for the state to administer.
 Taking all of that into consideration, the state opted to skip the Medicaid work requirement, and just proceed with Medicaid expansion as called for in the ACA.

 Virginia Medicaid enrollment numbers

-By June 2016, total enrollment in Virginia’s Medicaid program was 968,666, which was 4 percent higher than it had been in late 2013.
+By June 2016, total enrollment in Virginia’s Medicaid program was 968,666, which was 4% higher than it had been in late 2013.
 Enrollment growth hovered in the single digits until Medicaid was expanded, and then it grew substantially.
-By April 2020, total Medicaid and CHIP enrollment had grown to nearly 1.5 million.
-And by July 2020, it stood at 1,519,888, which was an increase of more than 50 percent increase since late 2013.
+By July 2020, total Medicaid and CHIP enrollment had grown to over 1.5 million, which was an increase of more than 50% increase since late 2013.
 Medicaid enrollment in Virginia, and in much of the nation, had a sharp increase in 2020 driven by the coronavirus pandemic.